 If you don’t have a reaction to the substances you breathe in, it’s less likely you have asthma.
 But if the results show your airways reacted to the substances you breathed in, it could mean you have asthma.

-There are two main allergy tests people with asthma might have:
+There are two main allergy tests adults and children with asthma might have:

 - a blood test

 - a skin-prick test